 Galapagos finches have a series of different feathers (primary, secondary).
 During the rainy season, some of the finches most important feathers are replaced with extravagant/showy feathers.
 The beak is also another feature of theirs that changes, transitioning from beige to a shiny black.

-Even though most species are cryptic or melanistic – an adaptive behaviour in which the animal produces no colour to attract partners or scare predators – others, like finches, go all out during the rainy season.
+Even though most species are cryptic or melanistic – an adaptive behavior in which the animal produces no color to attract partners or scare predators – others, like finches, go all out during the rainy season.
 The finch is probably the Galapagos land bird with some of the most evident physical changes.

 Because the rains last around 4 months, this means land birds have to be fast if they want to find a mate and reproduce.
 It all comes down to the food surplus generated by the rains.
 This is also the reason why during special meteorological events such as La Niña, when rain is scarcer, lands birds tend to be less successful when trying to reproduce.
 Only the best and strongest ones will be able to produce offspring, which also works towards improving the species gene pool.
 On the other hand, during El Niño, when rain can last up to 8 months, there is such an excess of food that the situation can turn promiscuous.
 For example in the case of the finch, scientists have observed one of the few situations in which natural hybridization happens!